FOR PARENTS

 Balancing connection, independence, and growth

-Studying abroad in an international program can be an exciting experience not just for the student but for family and friends as well.
+Studying abroad in an international program can be an exciting experience for students and the family and friends that support them.
 The development of social media channels and smartphone apps has made staying connected with loved ones simple and inexpensive.
 Students can easily share pictures via social media, text quick travel updates, and make FaceTime calls, allowing their families to indirectly share their experiences.

 However, understanding that healthy boundaries are needed for this experience to be maximized can be helpful.
 In this spirit, we make several recommendations:

-2. Be aware of how busy the overseas schedule is.
-During a normal week, students press a full load of classes into 4-5 days; they work hard to keep up with the required homework and projects; they participate in many in-house activities and local events; they plan weekend (or even week-long) travel with all the complexity of transportation, lodging, and sight-seeing.
+Be aware of how busy the overseas schedule is.
+During a normal week, students press a full load of classes into a shorter work week; they work hard to keep up with the required homework and projects; they participate in many in-house activities and local events; they plan weekend (or even week-long) travel with all the complexity of transportation, lodging, and sight-seeing.
 After weekends of busy travel, students return exhausted and rush to get ready for the classes in the week ahead.
 Often students are too busy to get an adequate amount of sleep.
 You can encourage your child to live a balanced life by not putting extra pressure on them.

 Financial